opendilab/DI-smartcross/docs/source/rl_environments.rst

 Reward
 -------------

-Reward can be set with `reward_type`.
-Reward is calculated cross by cross.
+The reward can be set with `reward_type`.
+Reward of each cross is calculated separately.
 If `use_centrolized_obs` is set True, the reward of each cross will be summed up.

 - queue_len: Vehicle waiting queue num of each lane
 - wait_time: Wait time increment of vehicles in each lane
-- delay_time: Delay time of all vahicles in incomming and outgoing lanes
+- delay_time: Delay time of all vehicles in incomming and outgoing lanes
 - pressure: Pressure of a cross

 Multi-agent